ipchelsea/ipchelsea/README.md

 ### Experience ⏰

 ***Present.*** ADP LLC, Application Developer.  ||  ***Past.*** Skive It, MedIntellibase, Green Guide Inc, UW Blockchain Society, NEAR Protocol

+*** “Do the best you can until you know better.
+Then when you know better, do better.” — Maya Angelou***